algolia/jekyll-algolia/README.md

 $ bundle exec jekyll algolia push
 ```

-This will push the content of your jekyll website to your Algolia index.
+This will push the content of your Jekyll website to your Algolia index.

 You can specify any option you would pass to `jekyll build`, like
 `--config`, `--source`, `--destination`, etc.